Website: https://www.dcmdraper.com

 What can writers expect from working with you during #RevPit, including communication?

-My mindset as an editor is flexible; I aim to focus on one or two major concepts (narrative structure, POV, voice, conflict, etc.) my author wants the most attention on as they prepare to revise.
+My mindset as an editor is flexible; I aim to focus on one or two major developmental concepts (narrative structure, POV, voice, conflict, etc.) that my author wants the most attention on as they prepare to revise.
 Teamwork and goal-setting right away is key.
 With that said, my personal natural tendency is to focus on character development and overall plot sense as I read for a developmental edit.
 You can expect a collaborative attitude, a tough(ish)-love approach, and a willingness to explore multiple avenues for revision.

 What do you expect from writers during the #RevPit revision process, including communication?